 More and more, enterprises are accepting that endpoint DLP is never going to be the solution that they want it to be.
 Ultimately, the immense time, effort and money put into managing it becomes more than most organizations can bear.

-Now, it’s becoming increasingly accepted that an endpoint visibility solution accomplishes everything that you’re trying to get from an endpoint DLP solution, and does it better.
-It’s the next generation of data loss prevention – more elegant, less intrusive, easier to manage, and more effective.
-With visibility and the right behavioral analytics, you can pinpoint suspicious behavior without ever having a need to do company-wide lockdowns.
-You’ll be making more informed decisions and you’ll be giving your employees a much better – and more productive – working experience.
+With visibility and the right behavioral analytics, organizations can pinpoint suspicious behavior without ever having a need to do company-wide lockdowns.
+Insider risk teams can make more informed decisions and provide employees with a much better and more productive working experience.
 It may be different, but it’s forward-thinking.
 The future is in knowledge and analytics, not rules and restrictions.